Chillin' in Another World with Level 2 Super Cheat Powers

 Chillin' in Another World with Level 2 Super Cheat Powers (Lv2からチートだった元勇者候補のまったり異世界ライフ, Lv2 kara Chīto datta Moto Yūsha Kōho no Mattari Isekai Raifu) is a Japanese light novel series written by Miya Kinojo and illustrated by Katagiri.
 The series was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō between 2016 and 2019.
 It was later acquired by Overlap who began to publish it as a light novel in December 2016 under their Overlap Novels imprint.
 A manga adaptation illustrated by Akine Itomachi began serialization in Overlap's Comic Gardo website in January 2019.
 An anime television series adaptation produced by J.C.Staff aired from April to June 2024.
+A second season has been announced.

 Premise

 Banaza is summoned to another world by the Kingdom of Klyrode as a hero candidate, but is found to have inadequate skills and banished to a dangerous forest.
-After slaying a slime, Banaza levels up and gets infinite stats, making him the most powerful; using his new skills, he disguises himself as Flio, in order to stay out of the conflict between humans and demons.
-However, fate has a funny way of dragging him in.
+After slaying a slime, Banaza levels up and gets infinite stats, obtaining god-like powers.
+He later defeats and befriends Fenrys, a female demon wolf who becomes his first friend in this new world and later becomes his wife.
+Using his new skills, he assumes a new human form and starts calling himself "Flio" in order to stay out of the conflict between humans and demons.
+However, as he makes more and more friends in both human and demon societies, Filo and his allies decide to join together and come with a way to end the war between both races and have them learn to coexist instead.